zeroincombenze/tools/z0bug_odoo/README.rst

 when you are developing stable tests.
 Final code should have self.debug_level = 0.
 TestEnv logs debug message with symbol "🐞 " so you can easily recognize them.
+Another useful helper is the database keep data after test feature.
+You have to declare self.odoo_commit_data = True and you have to set global bash environment

+``global ODOO_COMMIT_DATA="1"``

 Ths TestEnv software requires: